 There are several reasons why you might want to use algorithmic reverb in a mix, including:

 - Perfect for almost any song or genre of music

-Now even though algorithmic reverbs utilize less processing power, many of them are more than capable of producing incredibly realistic reverb sounds.
+Even though algorithmic reverbs utilize less processing power, many of them are more than capable of producing incredibly realistic reverb sounds.
 If we look at the Lexicon PCM, for example, the plug-in provides a wide range of reverb that vary from shorter rooms and ambience patches to longer halls, chambers, and plates, making them useful in just about any musical situation.

-Thanks to the fact that algorithmic reverbs are more CPU-friendly, we recommend choosing these if you want to add insert reverbs as effects on your various tracks.
+Because algorithmic reverbs are more CPU-friendly, we recommend choosing these if you want to add insert reverbs as effects on your various tracks.

 How & When To Use Convolution Reverb in Mixing

 Convolution reverbs, once fairly rare, are becoming more popular in the digital world, as they: